juanfresia/bash-junkie/_posts/2020-04-23-bash-conditionals.md

 > _We all have some day when we felt like unix false command:_
 > `false - do nothing, unsuccessfully`

-Thit explains why the `mountpoint` conditional worked.
-It's just a command and its exit codes indicates wether or not the directory is a mountpoint, exactly the kind of stuff our if structure wants.
+This explains why the `mountpoint` conditional worked.
+It's just a command and its exit codes indicates whether or not the directory is a mountpoint, exactly the kind of stuff our if structure wants.

 However, what if we want to compare the output of a program?
 Or if we have a